 Women do not make the decision to have labiaplasty of unequal labia carelessly.
 Aesthetic reasons, i.e. the desire to improve the appearance are the most common motivations, similar to non-symmetrical breasts.
 However, there are also medical reasons for surgical correction.
 For example, unilaterally enlarged labia can impair the formation of the urinary stream or even cause pain during sexual intercourse.
 This in turn can have a negative effect on perceived female sexuality.
 In addition, affected women often suffer from skin irritation when wearing tight clothing and discomfort during sports.
 Labiaplasty of unilaterally enlarged labia is a safe plastic surgery procedure and is associated with high patient satisfaction (Surroca MM, et al, 2018, Ann Plast Surg).

 What does the correction of unequal labia minora cost?

-A cost calculation is made during the consultation.
-However, if you would like to gather more information about the price range in advance, please visit our cost page.
+A cost calculation is made in the consultation.
+However, if you would like to gather more information about the price framework in advance, visit our cost page.
 Whether costs are covered by health insurance must be checked specifically.
-You can find an overview of this on our page on the insurance companies’ obligation to pay benefits.
+You can find an overview of this on our page on the obligation of the health insurance funds to pay benefits.